-We need your views on the proposals set out in this plan.
-And, we welcome your ideas on what we, residents, partners and businesses can do together to drive Newcastle forward.
+In putting together this plan, we have listened to your views.
+We will continue to welcome your ideas on what we, residents, partners and businesses can do together to drive Newcastle forward.

 Our financial position remains very challenging.
 The past eight years have seen an incredible effort by us and our partners to maintain and transform services as well as continuing to invest in the future.
 Nationally, there is debate on whether government has signalled the end of its policy of austerity.
 The financial pressures have not gone away.